openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

         float displacementScale = 0.75;
         ofVec3f timeOffsets = offsets[i];

-	    // A typical design pattern for using Perlin noise uses a couple variables:
+	    // A typical design pattern for using Perlin noise uses a couple parameters:
 	    // ofSignedNoise(time*timeScale+timeOffset)*displacementScale
 	    //     ofSignedNoise(time) gives us noise values that change smoothly over time
 	    //     ofSignedNoise(time*timeScale) allows us to control the smoothness of our noise (smaller timeScale, smoother values)
-	    //     ofSignedNoise(time+timeOffset) allows us to use the same Perlin noise function to control multiple things and have them look like they are moving independently
+	    //     ofSignedNoise(time+timeOffset) allows us to use the same Perlin noise function to control multiple things and have them look as if they are moving independently
 	    //     ofSignedNoise(time)*displacementScale allows us to change the bounds of the noise from [-1, 1] to whatever we want
 	    // Combine all of those parameters together, and you've got some nice control over your noise